bradleykirby/WallaceTheme/README.md

 **Notice: Requires WordPress version 4.7 or higher and "pretty" permalinks.
 Some plugins may be incompatible with this theme - particularly those that make heavy modifications to the structure of the site like page builders.
 Plugins that only modify the data of a website (rather than its structure) and plugins that introduce code to the `<head>` and `<footer>` (like an SEO plugin) should work properly.**

-This project is under active development and updates may introduce breaking changes or changes that alter the structure and design of your site.
-If you prefer, you can wait for a more stable 2.0 release.

 ## Instructions for non-technical users
 A fully built and ready-to-install .zip is available in the repository above.
 Download the Wallace.zip file and install the theme as you would normally.